Manav-for-github/youtube_project/README.md

 SQL (MySQL): A relational database used as a data warehouse for storing migrated YouTube data.
 postgresql: A Python library used for SQL database connectivity and interaction.
 Pandas: A data manipulation library used for data processing and analysis.
-Matplotlib: A data visualization library used for creating charts and graphs.

 Installation and Setup